ironfox-oss/IronFox/docs/FAQ.md

 Due to RFP's issues, we enable **FPP** instead.
 Additionally, as Mozilla's default protections for FPP are currently very limited, we use our own [hardened configuration](https://gitlab.com/ironfox-oss/IronFox/-/blob/dev/patches/gecko-overlay/toolkit/components/resistfingerprinting/RFPTargetsDefault.inc) for it.
 Our hardened configuration is designed to match RFP, but with exceptions to avoid certain behaviors that are known to cause issues and undesired behavior for users.
 You can see our [`Features` page](https://gitlab.com/ironfox-oss/IronFox/-/blob/dev/docs/Features.md#fingerprinting) for more details.

-We also include [a list](https://gitlab.com/ironfox-oss/IronFox/-/blob/dev/patches/gecko-overlay/services/settings/dumps/main/ironfox-fingerprinting-protection-overrides.json) of default overrides to fix breakage or harden protection on a per-site basis.
-If desired, you can disable our overrides, as well as overrides from Mozilla that serve a similar purpose, by setting `privacy.fingerprintingProtection.remoteOverrides.enabled` to `false` in your [`about:config`](about:config).
+We also include [a list](https://gitlab.com/ironfox-oss/IronFox/-/blob/dev/patches/gecko-overlay/mobile/android/branding/ironfox/dumps/ironfox-fingerprinting-protection-overrides-unbreak.json) of default overrides to fix breakage or harden protection on a per-site basis.
+If desired, you can disable our default overrides with the `Enable fingerprinting protection overrides from IronFox` toggle, located under `Settings` -> `IronFox` -> `IronFox settings` -> `Privacy`.
+Similarly, you can disable Mozilla's default overrides that serve a similar purpose with the `Enable fingerprinting protection overrides from Mozilla` toggle, located under `Settings` -> `IronFox` -> `IronFox settings` -> `Privacy`.

 **Due to our use of FPP, and the reasons listed above, RFP is NOT recommended or supported**.